asutherland/pythongdb-gaudy/README.md

    about new types.
 Reload using the info below

 Things that you used to be able to use but are now bit-rotted or moot:
 - "sl" as an awesome colorized / syntax highlighting "list"-like command.
+I thought this was cool at the time, but searchfox didn't exist then.
-- "mbt" as a colorized fused C++/JS mozilla-specific backtrace
+- "mbt" as a colorized fused C++/JS mozilla-specific backtrace.
+This was a neat hack in a pre-JIT world, but has not made any sense since then.
+Also, SpiderMonkey already has in-tree unwinder support that's disabled by default.
+  It aggressively didn't work for me when I tried it in May, 2018, but YMMV.
+In general, the best approach is just to do `call DumpJSStack()`.  tricelog also has some hacky magic to get the info into a string rather than dumping it to stderr (via a buffer capped at 2k).

 ## How Do I Develop Them? ##